 What countries can I visit?

 There are 26 countries that allow free movement between the Schengen zones.
-These include Austria, France Germany, Greece, Iceland, Italy, Portugal Spain and Switzerland.
-The full list of countries can be found here.
+These include Austria, France, Germany, Greece, Iceland, Italy, Portugal Spain and Switzerland.
+The full list of countries can be found on the Schengen Visa website.

 How do I apply for a Schengen visa?

-It is important to first determine where you will be travelling to.
+It is important to first determine where you will be travelling.
 If you are travelling to only one country then you will need to apply to that country’s embassy.
-If you are travelling to several countries then apply to the country’s embassy where you will be spending the most time.
+If you are travelling to several countries then apply to the country’s embassy where you’ll spend the most time.
 However, if you are planning to visit several countries each for the same amount of time, then you will need to apply to the country you will be visiting first.
-A full list of countries embassy’s can be found here.
+Here is more information about which embassy to apply to.

 What will I need to apply for a Schengen visa?

-- and evidence that you can support yourself during your stay, hotel information and flight information.
-It is recommended that you budget £40 per day.
+- A recent bank statement so show you have funds to support yourself during your stay – it is recommended that you budget £40 per day

 Do I need a Schengen visa if I am only going to one European country?

-No, then you simply apply for a visa through the consulate or embassy of the country that you want to visit.
-Here are links to the forms for three of the most countries visited in Europe: France, Spain and Italy.
+No – in this case, you simply apply for a visa through the embassy of the country you want to visit.

 How much does it cost?